Overtekk/push_swap/README.md

 We have to produce a program that takes a list of numbers as arguments and outputs the series of instructions (`sa`, `pb`, `ra`, `rra`...) required to sort them.
 The efficiency is graded based on the number of moves:
 * **100 numbers:** Target is less than 700 moves.
 * **500 numbers:** Target is less than 5500 moves.
+> [!Note]
+> sa / sb / ss	: swap stack a, b or both.
+> pa / pb		: push the first int into the other stack.
+> ra / rb / rr	: rotate stack a, b or both (the first one become the last, other move by one upwards).
+> rra / rrb / rrr : rotate stack a, b or both (the last one become the first, other move by one downards)

 **📦 Library Integration:**
 We are allowed to use our `libft` (especially linked lists or standard helper functions).
 However, the core logic relies entirely on the custom sorting algorithm we design.